Meeting Roles Management

 Screenshot: Meeting Roles List

-• Adding New Roles: Click the + ADD NEW ROLE button to create a custom role unique to your club (e.g., "Jokemaster" or "Parliamentarian").
+Click the ADD NEW ROLE button to create a custom role unique to your club (e.g., "Jokemaster" or "Parliamentarian").

-• Editing/Removing: Use the pencil icon to change role details or the trash icon to remove a role entirely.
+Use the pencil icon to change role details or the trash icon to remove a role entirely.

 2. Role Configuration Details